DID THE B&B DESTROY THE NATION'S LARGEST DOUGLAS FIR?

 In September 2008, it was five years after the rampage of the B&B Complex Fire of 2003.
 I closely examined post-fire satellite imagery and compared with USGS topo maps.
 My conclusion was that it is "likely" that the historic trail junction and signage ESCAPED the burn!
 The fire had decimated the western side of the nearby Cascade Crest, but right around the presumed location of the signs, there had been only a few scattered spot-fire burns.
 The location of the junction that my TOPO software gave me is: elevation 6147 feet, 44deg, 33.713min N, and 121 deg, 47.893 min W.

-the Sugarpine Ridge and Jefferson Lake trails are overgrown
+of this, but the Sugarpine Ridge and Jefferson Lake trails are

-and not maintained.
-It's too bad the Forest Service didn't put
+overgrown and not maintained.
+It's too bad the Forest Service

-signs right at the trailhead, warning hikers of this problem.
+didn't put signs right at the trailhead, warning hikers of this

-There is a sign at the Sugarpine Ridge trail junction 0.7 miles
+problem.
+There is a sign at the Sugarpine Ridge trail junction

-from the trailhead but it does not indicate that the Jefferson
+0.7 miles from the trailhead but it does not indicate that the

-Lake trail is overgrown by Ceanothus and not maintained.
-What
+Jefferson Lake trail is overgrown by Ceanothus and not maintained.

 signs in the wilderness at trail junctions at Patsy and Junction